prezi/dashboard-controller/README.md

 ------------------
 Use the Dashboard Controller program to remotely open urls on browser windows.

-Our implemented system runs slave code on Raspberry Pis connected to monitors.
+Our implemented system uses [Google Chrome](http://www.google.com/chrome/) web browser.
+Slave runs on Raspberry Pis connected to monitors.
 The webserver and master both run on one Apple Mac Mini.

 Together, they make a delicious Apple-Raspberry-Pi system.